102 min., rated R.

 Indeed, parents stopping their daughters from following through on a sex pact on prom night sounds like a sleazy and/or ridiculous foundation for comedy, but “Blockers” (the image of a rooster stands in for the excised prefix) ends up being surprisingly smarter and sweeter than most R-rated studio comedies.
 Flipping the script on the horndog sex comedy by changing out boys for girls is no longer that revolutionary, and it is, thankfully, never as smutty as 1981’s “Porky’s” but more in the tradition of 1999’s “American Pie” and 2007’s “Superbad.”
 First and foremost, this is a riotously good time that delivers the comic goods, both of the gleefully crass and wildly physical variety, but amidst all of the ribald antics, there is a heart at its core in a story fundamentally about parents having to let go in order for their teenage children to experience a high school rite of passage.
 Helping matters a great deal is that Kay Cannon (screenwriter of all three “Pitch Perfect” movies) makes her directorial bow, bringing a much-needed feminist point-of-view to the material and making sure truth and charm are never missing in “Blockers.”

 As parents, Lisa, Mitchell and Hunter might be out of touch, going to great lengths to find their daughters’ whereabouts by breaking and entering someone’s home to find a phone, but their hearts are in the right spots.
-Leslie Mann is not only a wonderful comedian, but she also makes Lisa real and sympathetic, as she frets about her daughter leaving for college, even though she’s oblivious to Julie being accepted to UCLA, and doesn't want her to make the same mistakes she did.
+Leslie Mann is not only a wonderful comedian, as proven in her stealthy escape out of a hotel suite without being detected, but she also makes Lisa real and sympathetic, as she frets about her daughter leaving for college, even though she’s oblivious to Julie being accepted to UCLA, and doesn't want her to make the same mistakes she did.
 Building a cottage industry out of being the best in show in “Trainwreck” and “Sisters,” John Cena gets co-lead duties as Mitchell, and he’s game for anything, particularly when taking one for the team in a butt-chugging battle against a house-partying bro.
 Even if he shows his lack of experience as a dramatic actor during the more heartfelt moments, Cena still comes across as a muscle-bound sweetheart who struggles with seeing his tomboy daughter grow into a young woman with whom he can't do a chest bump now.
 As the divorced Hunter, Ike Barinholtz (2017’s “Snatched”) is the inevitable wild card, who may be an absentee parent but initially isn’t as up in arms about their daughters’ sex pact; his delivery can be exhausting but sly.

 Kathryn Newton (HBO’s “Big Little Lies”) and relative newcomers Geraldine Viswanathan and Gideon Adlon (Pamela Adlon’s daughter) are all likable and distinctly drawn as Julie, Kayla and Sam, who seem to talk to each other like real teenage girls do and have a terrific chemistry together.
 Viswanathan is the clear standout as the saucy Kayla, who’s down to do the deed, too, with her date, drug-cooking, manbun-rocking lab partner Connor (Miles Robbins).
 She assures herself as someone who always commands a room and can score a laugh as bawdy as the guys, like a quote-worthy moment about equating penises to plungers.
 Then there’s Adlon, who has a warm and endearing quality about her as Sam, who says she’ll lose her V-card to her good-natured, fedora-wearing date, Chad (Jimmy Bellinger), but she really has her eyes set on the magical, out-and-proud Angelica (Ramona Young).
 Sam gets the most sizable and sensitively handled arc of the teenage trio as she comes to terms with her sexuality.